Know more about my tutoring

 Where do you travel to?

-To accommodate for reliable arrival times for all clients, I do not travel East of the Greenwich Public Library, nor do I cross the Tappan Zee Bridge.
+I primarily service central Westchester.
+To accommodate for reliable arrival times for all clients, the farthest east I will travel is the Greenwich Public Library.
 I do not travel very far south of the Cross County or into Northern Westchester either.
-Thank you for understanding these contraints of time and space.
+Thank you for understanding these constraints of time and space.

 Why don't you hire other tutors?